Hayk Gyokchyan: Basketball career

 Because Gyokchyan obtained Lebanese citizenship after the age of 16, Hayk was not able to represent the senior national team in official FIBA competitions.
-However, due to emotional ties to the country and having played in Lebanon all his career and living in the country almost all his life, FIBA granted him eligibility to play for the national team in November 2021.
-He has since been selected to play every game for the Cedars and has been a key factor of the success of the Cedars in recent competitions.
-He won the Arab Championship for the first time in Lebanon’s history, finished second in FIBA ASIA Cup in Indonesia in 2022, and punched a ticket for the FIBA WORLD CHAMPIONSHIP to be held in 2023.
+However, due to emotional ties to the country and having played in Lebanon all his career and living in the country almost all his life other than high school and college, FIBA granted him eligibility to play for the national team in November 2021.